dinki/View-Assist/View Assist dashboard and views/README.md

 * Add select for listening CSS preference to device configuration blueprint and set on start up.
 Choices are new (default) and existing bar
 * Add select for microphone type (Stream Assist, HASSMic, Home Assistant voice satellite, other) to device configuration blueprint and set on start up
 * Edit clock card to use default_background variable in VA device attributes
+* Look at using default dashboard in VA device config so things like buttons can be more dynamic (weather button on clock screen) -- fixed by making it relative instead of absolute.
+Uses current dashboard.